Human rights violations by the CIA: Legislative exemptions to the prohibition on US assistance to foreign police

 It also expanded the judicial reform program and the police training exemption to Latin America and the Caribbean countries.
 In 1988 the Congress further expanded the judicial reform program to allow police assistance to promote investigative and forensic skills, develop law enforcement training curricula, and improve administration and management of law enforcement organizations.
-This act specifically prohibited the Department of Defense (DOD) and the U.S. armed forces from providing training under this program.
+This act specifically prohibited DOD and the US armed forces from providing training under this program.

 Maritime subjects were exempted from the section 660 prohibition and the prohibition for any country that has a long-standing democratic tradition, does not have armed forces, and does not engage in a consistent pattern of gross violations of human rights.
 The act permitted such countries to receive any type of police assistance.